heytamjid/dormitory-network/path_guide_readme.txt

 ===========================================

 alias are set up at
-1. webpack.config.js [must for bundling to use]
+1. webpack.config.js [used while bundling]
-2. tsconfig.json [without here, import statements are marked red in ts files in VS code]
+2. tsconfig.json [without here, import statements in ts files will be marked red in VS code]
-3. components.json [when executing command on shadcn CLI, this tells shadcn where to install the packages]
+3. components.json [when executing command on shadcn CLI, this tells shadcn where to install the packages.]

+while declaring alias in any config files, don't use alias in the RHS.

 =============================================